-This is a perfect healthy kid’s snack whether it’s a weekend treat or you want something special to add to their lunch box for school. .
-This treat is high fat low carb snack so great for those following keto or lchf diets.
+This is a perfectly healthy kid’s snack whether it’s a weekend treat or you want something special to add to their lunch box for school.
+This treat is high-fat low carb snack so great for those following a keto or LCHF diets.
 You can leave out the maple syrup which would reduce the carbs to.
-Not only is it full of good fats but also with the Turmeric and Matcha powder these have heaps of health benefits so great for post or pre-workout snack too.
+Not only is it full of good fats but also with the Turmeric and Matcha powder, these have heaps of health benefits so great for a post or pre-workout snack too.

 Add a couple of bowls to brighten up a kid’s party table… whether it be a Unicorn theme, Rainbow theme ..
 Anything colourful… I think I am even going to make these for my son’s 2nd birthday …

 Play around with the colours and make your own version!
 See the look on your kids faces they love them!

 - 1x 300g Jar Ceres Organics Coconut Butter

 - 1/3 cup PureCoco coconut oil – softened or melted